 This hike can technically be done in a day, but I would not trust myself to do it in a day, and so I wouldn’t recommend trying that.
 I did it as part of a backpacking trip along the North Fork of Big Pine, and this post talks about the trail as it leaves from Second Lake.
 If you are interested in the portion from the trailhead to Second Lake, then read all about it here.

 Here is a video showing the highlights of the 2-day trip.

-I did this trial with my friend Chris from LastAdventurer.com.
+I hiked this trail with my friend Chris from LastAdventurer.com.
 We set out on the trail at around 8 AM after watching the sunrise and drinking coffee.

-Within a half mile or so you will be starting to get your first glimpse of Third Lake, which is another glacier-fed lake that is beautiful like First and Second Lake.
+Within a half mile or so, you will get your first glimpse of Third Lake, which is another glacier-fed lake that is beautiful like First and Second Lake.
 We walked down to the shore of Third Lake as the water was pristine in the early morning light.

-Heading back to the trail we started up the switchbacks that take you up in elevation quickly as you will soon be looking down on Third Lake below you.
+Heading back to the trail, we started up the switchbacks that take you up in elevation quickly, and you will soon be looking down on Third Lake below you.

 The switchbacks eventually end in a small meadow, and you will walk along a shaded path for about a tenth of a mile.

 From here, the trail splits, and you will be heading down on the path to Glacier Lake, not Lakes 4-7.

 This part of the trail is fantastic as you enter a large meadow with daunting peaks above you and a bubbling creek running down the middle.